Ombudsman services by country: Thailand

 In 2019, the Office of the Ombudsman investigated 4,762 cases, of which 2,530 were "dealt with".
 Most complaints involved the Royal Thai Police and the Department of Local Administration (DLA).
 Since its founding in 2000, the ombudsman's office has investigated 48,441 cases and resolved 46,209 (95.4%) of them.

 Turkey

 The Ombudsman's Office was created after the constitutional referendum of 2010 was approved.
-The Ombudsman's Office is responsible for examining and investigating all manner of administrative acts, actions, attitudes and behavior in terms of respect for human rights and freedoms, conformity with the law and fairness and appropriateness within the framework of the character of the Republic of Turkey as enshrined in its Constitution.
+The Ombudsman's Office is responsible for examining and investigating administrative acts, actions, attitudes and behavior in terms of respect for human rights and freedoms, conformity with the law and fairness and appropriateness within the framework of the character of the Republic of Turkey as enshrined in its Constitution.
 It performs its functions as part of the Parliament Speaker's Office.
 The Ombudsman's Office is called the Public Monitoring Institution (KDK) and has an independent and autonomous budget.

 Ukraine

 The office of ombudsman, or Commissioner for Human Rights, in Ukraine was instituted in 1998.
 The first ombudsman was Nina Karpachova until 2012.
 Valeriya Lutkovska was elected to the office for a five-year term by secret ballot in the Ukrainian Parliament on 24 April 2012.
 Under Article 55 of the 1996 Constitution, "Everyone has the right to appeal for the protection of his/her rights to the Ukrainian Parliament Commissioner for Human Rights".
 Article 101 provides "The Ukrainian Parliament Commissioner for Human Rights exercises parliamentary control over the observance of constitutional human and citizens' rights and freedoms".
 The legal basis of the office, which is also Ukraine's national human rights institution, is set out in Law 767/97, which refers to the office as the "Authorised Human Rights Representative" of the Parliament.
 Lyudmyla Denisova was elected to the office by the Ukrainian Parliament on 15 March 2018 and was dismissed in May 2022 by the Verkhovna Rada.
 She was accused of making unverifiable statements about alleged sex crimes by Russian troops.
 There was no new appointment.